google/digitalbuildings/README.md

 ## Issues
-Please post issues in [Issues](https://github.com/google/digitalbuildings/issues) section.
+Please post issues in the [Issues](https://github.com/google/digitalbuildings/issues) section.

 ## Discussion
-Open mailing list to discuss Google's Digital Building effort.
-The discussion could include general questions, standards, APIs, and more. [google-digital-building-discuss@googlegroups.com](mailto:google-digital-building-discuss@googlegroups.com).
+Our team has created an open mailing list to discuss Google's Digital Building effort.
+The discussion could include general questions, standards, APIs, and more.
+Join the discussion here: [google-digital-building-discuss@googlegroups.com](mailto:google-digital-building-discuss@googlegroups.com).

 Members are expected to adhere to this code of conduct: [https://opensource.google.com/conduct](https://opensource.google.com/conduct).